yafiakhtar/yafiakhtar/README.md

 B.S. in Computer Science, Minor in Mathematics from The Pennsylvania State University 27'

-I am interested in Web Development and Game Design, but I am open to exploring new fields.
+I am interested in Web Development, Game Design, and Machine Learning.

 I am currently learning ReactJS.

 ⚽  🎮  🏃  🏊‍♂️  📖  🔢